openprocurement/openprocurement.api/docs/source/complaints.rst

 --------

 :draft:
-    initial status
+    Initial status

-    Complainant can cancel claim, upload documents and submit claim.
+    Complainant can submit claim, upload documents, cancel claim, and re-submit it.

 :claim:
-    Tender owner can upload documents and answer to claim.
+    Procuring entity can upload documents and answer to claim.

     Complainant can cancel claim.

 :answered:
-    Complainant can cancel claim, upload documents, admit solution or escalate claim to complaint.
+    Complainant can cancel claim, upload documents, accept solution or escalate claim to complaint.

 :pending:
     Reviewer can upload documents and review complaint.